llm-for-zotero: A Research Agent System for your Zotero Library

 Skill Triggers on What it guides the agent to do

-simple-paper-qa General questions about a paper (summary, findings, authors, TLDR) Read the paper once and answer immediately — avoids unnecessary retrieval calls
+simple-paper-qa General questions about a paper, such as summaries, findings, authors, or TLDR requests Read the paper once and answer immediately, avoiding unnecessary retrieval calls

 evidence-based-qa Questions about specific methods, results, data, or claims Read first, then use targeted search_paper retrieval for specific evidence

-analyze-figures References to figures, tables, or diagrams by number Use MinerU-cached images when available; send images directly to the model
+analyze-figures References to figures, tables, or diagrams by number Use MinerU-cached images when available and send images directly to the model

-compare-papers Requests to compare or contrast multiple papers Batch front-matter reads, then targeted evidence retrieval for comparison points
+compare-papers Requests to compare or contrast multiple papers Batch paper reads and then retrieve focused evidence for comparison points

-library-analysis Requests to summarize, analyze, or audit your library Use efficient scripting to iterate all items at once instead of paginating
+library-analysis Requests to summarize, analyze, or audit your library Use efficient scripting to iterate library items instead of paginating through context

-literature-review Requests for a literature review or research synthesis Three-phase workflow: discover papers, deep-read the top 3–5, then synthesize thematically
+literature-review Requests for a literature review or research synthesis Discover papers, deep-read the most relevant few, and synthesize thematically

 How Skills Work